- Accounting & Financial Reporting

 Only individuals with a "need to know" purpose should have access.

-- Never attach receipts with the full credit card number to the Deposit of Funds form that is sent to the Cashiers Office - the Cashiers Office does not "need to know"
+- Never attach receipts with the full credit card number to the web deposit that is sent to the Treasurer's Office.

 - Never e-mail or electronically transmit full credit card numbers, unless they are encrypted